 The Freshman Prize, consisting in full provision for a journey through the Eastern United States, over a route recommended by the Faculty, is awarded on each commencement day to that member of the Freshman class who has the best record in scholarship for the Freshman year.
 This prize is \$250 cash.
-The winner of this prize in 1914 was Mr. Fred Lloyd Poole.
+The winner of this prize in 1915 was Mr. Reginald Coles.

-The Faculty, in making awards, will take into account considerations of deportment, or good manners, and ability for original work.
-They will also determine the regulations affecting the use of the prizes; and may in some instances permit the Freshman prize to be used for other purposes than travel.
+The Faculty, in making awards, take into account considerations of deportment, or good manners, and ability for original work.
+They also determine the regulations affecting the use of the prizes; and may in some instances permit the Freshman prize to be used for other purposes than travel.
 No award shall be made in any case when the Faculty deem the record insufficient to justify it.